RobinGJonsson/Portfolio-Project-1/README.md

 ### The Join Now Button on Sign Up Page

-- This button works when all required fields are filled in
+- This button works when all required fields are filled in.
-- It leads to https://formdump.codeinstitute.net/ that shows the user what has been submited
+- It leads to https://formdump.codeinstitute.net/ that shows the user what has been submited.

 ### The Footer